What Separates Severe Depression From Regular Depression?

 So, what is the difference between severe depression and regular depression?

 Those who aren't suffering from severe depression could be suffering from a milder form of depression referred to as Dysthymia, or chronic depression.
-The symptoms of dysthymia are like those of severe depression, but they are less severe and last longer than two weeks.
+The symptoms of dysthymia are like those of severe depression, but they are less severe and last longer than two weeks, usually two years.

 Like severe depression, dysthymia is highly treatable.